natanfudge/Auto-Using/README.md

 ## Changelog

+### 0.3.0
+- Increased the amount of references you can import from mscorelib (~900 references) to entire .NET base library (~3000 refrences).

+If there is something missing from the base classes please make an issue.

 ### 0.2.3
 No more of that weird prefix stuff, completions that you have never chosen will be deprioitized but not prefixed.